 Providence's "Little Italy"

 In the early portion of the 1900's, a wave of immigrants from Italy arrived at Providence.
 These immigrants settled along Spruce Street and Atwells Avenue.
-A place previously known for its Irish neighborhood transformed into a densily Italian populated area.
-By 1905, there were 18,104 Italian-born residentes living in Providence; and by 1920, 42,044.
+A place previously known for its Irish neighborhood transformed into a densely Italian populated area.
+By 1905, there were 18,104 Italian-born residents living in Providence; and by 1920, 42,044.
 Gradually the Italian population extended into all Federal Hill (know today as "Colletto" or "Little Italy".)